 A friend told me a story about our local music scene here in Portsmouth, NH.
 A tremendous number of very talented musicians live the area.
 For a small city of 21,000 how did this come to be?
 Back in the early 1980’s Portsmouth wasn’t popular or known as the destination that it is today.
 What Portsmouth did have, though, was an environment that helped attract musicians.

 So what is the point of all this?
-We can let nature take its course.
+We can let nature take its course over a long period of time.
 Our interpersonal gravity is doing its thing anyway.
 But perhaps we can also work with intent.

 We can build scenarios to foster good collisions.
 We can create the events, spaces, training, and support systems to guide those collisions and evangelize what those collisions bring.
 We can work with intent to make sure those changes to our ecosystem are positive ones.
 We can support the people and organizations that work so hard doing this.

 We can all do our part to connect the dots.